International-Soil-Radiocarbon-Database/SOC-Hub/_posts/2018-07-10-Mineral-Associations.markdown

 2. precipitation of insoluble metal–organic complexes,
 3. adsorption of OM to neoformed Fe and Al oxides, and
 4. occlusion of pure OM into precipitated Fe and Al oxide aggregates

+# Methods for characterizing organomineral associations

+Recent research suggests the shortcomings in methods to characterize this minerally-associated organic matter.
+Traditionally, just physical fractionation has been used to separate this organic matter.
+However, this seems to incompletely fractionate the organic matter associated with minerals.
+There are also chemical treatments available that can further separate minerally-associated organic matter, and there is a growing need to perhaps combine the 2 in order to effectively characterize the organic matter that is associated with minerals.